thouhidshaik/My_projects_Terraform/README.md

 Gain insights into handling provisioner failures.
 Learn about retry mechanisms, timeouts, and the on_failure attribute to control provisioner behavior on failure.

-## Managing Environments with Workspaces
+## 06:Managing Environments with Workspaces

 #### Introduction to Terraform Workspaces